mukkino/AE-Find-WebLinks/README.md

 "*news*story*"
 ```

-the crawler may still follow pages that do not contain `comic` or `picture` in the URL, as long as those pages are allowed by the crawl scope.
-Only links matching `*comic*picture*` are saved.
+the crawler may still follow pages that do not contain `news` or `story` in the URL, as long as those pages are allowed by the crawl scope.
+Only links matching `*news*story*` are saved.

 ---